marobi/Pico_6502_v4/README.md

 # Pico_6502_v4

+***NOTE I discontinued further development on this version.
+For further development see the Pico_6502_v4_ehbasic project.

 this version is my take of the NEO6502 memulator supporting a 320x240 256 color display, dual buffered.

 In order to have the board work correctly, connect UEXT.3 to 6502BUS.40